Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 • Canadian Xiao Hua Gong claims evidence to freeze $70m in NZ 'coerced' in China

-Today, at a sentencing in the High Court at Auckland, Crown prosecutor Sam McMullan described the offending as "insidious".
+Today, at a three-fold sentencing in the High Court at Auckland, Crown prosecutor Sam McMullan described the offending as "insidious".

-It was quite different to other cases, in that they were largely compliant but in relation to one customer, he said.
+It was quite different to other cases, in that they were largely compliant but in relation to one customer making the offending difficult to detect, McMullan said.

+It was all a part of the scheme to ensure the money was transferred anonymously without being alerted to the authorities, he said.

 Gong, also known as Edward Gong, is an entrepreneur known for building a business empire in Toronto.